 Many of the popular collectible companies also have plans to release new action figures and toys in anticipation of the upcoming film.
 Funko has already distributed a new line of Wonder Woman Pops to stores including Hot Topic and Entertainment Earth and will be debuting a Rock Candy Wonder Woman at the end of May.
 Mattel and Mattel Multiverse will have multiple variations of Diana Prince and Steve Trevor figures, which will be available beginning mid-April.
 Lego will also be selling a new DC Comics Super Heroes box set, entitled Wonder Woman Warrior Battle, which fans can purchase at Toys R’ Us and Lego stores on May 1st.

-Although there was no shortage of Wonder Woman-themed festivities, the main event of Wondercon for most fans was the Warner Bros. panel on Saturday evening, which promised new footage and surprise guests.
+Although there was a plethora of Wonder Woman-themed festivities, the main event of the weekend for most fans was the Warner Bros. panel on Saturday evening, which promised new footage and surprise guests.
 After the audience watched the previously released trailer for the film, Geoff Johns [the film’s executive producer] and Patty Jenkins [the film’s director] walked out onto the stage.
 For the following 45 minutes, the crowd was treated to an inside look at the making of Wonder Woman in the form of a question and answer session between Johns and Jenkins where extended clips of film footage were inserted between moments of conversation.